hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/02c-Interact.md

   + standard declaration
     + not an executable statement
-    + w/o semicolon at the end of a function declararion
+    + w/o semicolon at the end of a function declaration
     + semicolon used to separate executable JS statements
   + function expression
     + used a variable to store a function expression